openhab/openhab-docs/developers/prerequisites/tycho.md

 Target platform
 ----------------

-Target platform is the set of plug-ins which you can use for your development or your build process to resolve the project dependencies.
+[Target platform](targetplatform.html) is the set of plug-ins which you can use for your development or your build process to resolve the project dependencies.

+If you are using a [target definition file](targetplatform.html#target-definition), the file should contain only "Software site" locations (i.e. *location* elements with *type="InstallableUnit"*).

 When you execute the build, the bundles that are available (can be used as dependencies) form the **effective content of the target platform**.
 It consists of the following plug-ins: